 Given the hefty price tag that can go along with purchasing new boots, it's understandable that some people may look to get double duty out of a pair.
 After all, hiking and work boots can look somewhat similar, so is there any harm in wearing the same set on the job as up in the mountains?

 Perhaps the single most important distinction between a hiking and work boot is the weight of the shoe itself.
-Due to the increased hazards of a construction site or other facility where a standard work boot would be necessary, a steel toe is often a requirement, adding significant weight.
-While there are certainly dangers on the hiking trail, trips and abrasion are more common, so a toe cap or bumper, which is typically made of a lighter material like rubber, are used instead.
+Due to the increased hazards of a construction site or other facility where a standard work boot would be necessary, a steel toe is often required, adding significant weight.
+While there are certainly dangers on the hiking trail, trips and abrasion are more common, so a toe cap or bumper, typically made of a lighter material like rubber, is used instead.

 While some occupations that require work boots may involve significant walking (or even running, in certain situations), the materials used in the sole of hiking boots are engineered to endure long distances, all the while keeping you comfortable.
-Hiking boots require some degree of flexibility so as to adapt to uneven ground, and while you do need proper ankle support, especially if you're carrying a heavy backpack, the rigidity of work boots can become an unsafe hindrance.
+Hiking boots require some degree of flexibility to adapt to uneven ground.
+While you do need proper ankle support, especially if you're carrying a heavy backpack, work boots' rigidity can become an unsafe hindrance.

 Additionally, the lug sole on a hiking boot includes grooves to increase stability and traction.
 Most work boots feature a rubber outsole without such deep indentations, providing some slip-resistance, but not to the extent that a hiking boot can offer, especially in wet, muddy, or snowy conditions.

 As any hiker will probably tell you, comfort and safety are the two most important features that a boot can offer.
-Finding the right hiking boot can be a challenge and may seem an unnecessary expense, but after conquering the highest peak, your body will thank you for making the investment.
+Finding the right hiking boot can be a challenge and may seem an unnecessary expense, but after conquering the highest peak, your body will thank you for investing.